What is photogrammetry?

 Photogrammetry software involves the formatting and processing of massive amounts of image data.
 You need the right engine to do that work in a timely manner.

-Some drone mapping software platforms run in the cloud, while others are kept on-prem.
-On-premise mapping engines are often limited by the hardware available to your organization, which hampers large projects and necessitates regular investment in new technology.
+Some mapping software platforms run in the cloud, while others are kept on local machines.
+Local machine mapping engines are often limited by the hardware available to your organization, which hampers large projects and necessitates regular investment in new technology.

 Alternatively, not all cloud-based mapping platforms are up to the task.
 The quality of the data center and robustness of the underlying technology will determine the processing speed and consistency of the platform.
 When researching providers, look for a solution that operates on highly rated data centers and uses GPU acceleration to expedite processing.